 From late April through late October, a 5.00 state park pass will get you on your way.
 You can obtain a pass at park headquarters, or if you prefer, you can schedule a guided tour for 10.00.

 This is a primitive spot so bringing all the essentials: water, sunscreen, a jacket for inclement weather, and a hat.
-Bats defecate before taking off into the night, and you will be right in that zone at the entrance to the tunnel.
+Bats defecate before taking off into the night, and you will be right in that zone at the tunnel entrance.
 Bug repellent would also be a good idea.

 This can be an enchanting event.
 There won’t be near as many people here watching bats as there would be at many other events, so your chances of getting to the species at its finest are optimum.

-Bring a camera with excellent video and be prepared for a spectacular show.
+Bring a camera or your phone and be prepared for a spectacular show.